graphile/worker/website/docs/sql-add-job.md

 :::tip

-if you want to run a job after a variable number of seconds according to the database time (rather than the application time), you can use interval multiplication; see `run_at` in this example:
+If you want to run a job after a variable number of seconds according to the database time (rather than the application time), you can use interval multiplication; see `run_at` in this example: